CosmognathicGeneral MedicineOral & Maxillofacial Surgery

 How is PRF made?

 For preparation of PRF, only centrifuged blood without any addition of anticoagulant and bovine thrombin is required.
-In addition, blood sample is taken without anticoagulant in 10-mL tubes in a glass or glass-coated plastic tube and immediately centrifuged at 3000 rpm for 10 minutes.
+In addition, a blood sample is taken without anticoagulant in 10-mL tubes in a glass or glass-coated plastic tube and immediately centrifuged at 3000 rpm for 10 minutes.
 The resultant product consists of the following three layers.
-Top-most layer consisting of an acellular plasma, PRF clot in the middle, and a red corpuscle base at the bottom.
+The top-most layer consists of an acellular plasma, a PRF clot in the middle, and a red corpuscle base at the bottom.
 Compression between two sterile gauzes or in a specific PRF tool enables the clot to be transformed into a membrane.

 dental-procedure